matthewsouther/osoberry/src/apply.md

 ### School Year Details

-We will be in our second year of operation and continuing to grow our full program.
+2025/2026 will be our second year of operation and we are continuing to grow into our full program.
 Here’s what you can expect next year:

 * One class of Kinder-2nd grade with 6-10 kids
 * Two teachers, one full-time, one part-time